foreseecode/verint-xm-cordova-plugin/README.md

 }
 ```

+#### Limitations

+There is an issue where notifications will not appear until the app is backgrounded and foregrounded at least once when building the app locally from the local command line.

+This will not affect users who download the app from Play Store or other distribution methods.

 ### Handling local notifications on iOS

 The `EXIT_SURVEY` and `EXIT_INVITE` notification modes use local notifications to send surveys to the user.
 There are two ways to handle notifications in Cordova on iOS: